 On February 19, 2014 the FDA issued a “Class 2 Device Recall Ethicon Inc.” The class 2 recall pertained to: Proceed Surgical Mesh, Product Codes PCDB1, PCDT1, and PCDJ1.
 (Product Code PCDB1 – Lot number – GGG157, Product Code PCDT1 – Lot number – GGG158, Product Code PCDJ1 – Lot number -GGG159) The Manufacturer Reason for Recall: “The possibility exists that an incomplete seal on the packaging compromised the sterility of the device and introduced the potential for delamination”.
 Id.

-This is another troubling misstep by Johnson and Johnson and their corporate Subsidiary Ethicon Inc. All of these missteps can only lead to one conclusion, Ethicon must open up their pocketbooks for a global Proceed mesh settlement 2018.
+This is another troubling Proceed mesh misstep by Johnson and Johnson and their corporate subsidiary Ethicon Inc. All of these missteps can only lead to one conclusion, Ethicon must open up their pocketbooks for a global Proceed mesh settlement 2018.

 Assorted Proceed hernia mesh lawsuits